Federal Employee's and Annuitant's Insurance

 rate options, Self, Self + 1, and Self & Family.
-This has been long overdue and
+This rate structure will

 it benefits those empty nesters who previously had to pay high Family option